 13dc:043a 29 2E 43 C9 A2 D8 7C 01 ...

-A quick Google search for these hex values revealed they are the digits of Pi, which is the signature S-Box for the MD2 (Message Digest 2) algorithm.
+A Google search for this byte prefix revealed it matches the MD2 S-table (derived from the digits of Pi).
+That lookup table is a strong signature for the MD2 (Message Digest 2) algorithm.

 The Checksum Loop

-Further confirming this, I found a loop in the decompilation that matched the MD2 checksum formula: $L = S[m[i] \oplus L]$.
+Further confirming this, I found a loop in the decompilation that matched the MD2 checksum update pattern (a rolling byte L over 16-byte blocks).
+In MD2, this update looks like C[i] = C[i] XOR S[M[i] XOR L] followed by L = C[i].

 // Ghidra Decompilation